SAN FRANCISCO ●Attractions●Parks/Zoo

 image courtesy San Francisco Recreation & Park Dept

 Koret Children’s Quarter 320 Bowling Green Dr., betw.
 King & Kennedy drives, E of California Academy of Sciences.
 Free.
-Constructed in 1887, this was the very first public playground in a U.S. park.
+Opened in 1888, this was the very first public playground in a U.S. park.
 Today it is equipped with creative modern play structures.

 image courtesy of San Francisco Visitors Bureau

 Located adjacent, an antique carousel makes its rounds within a protective hippodrome enclosure.
-Built in 1914 by Herschel-Spillman, it has 62 beautifully painted hand-carved animals and its original Gebruder band organ.
+Built in 1914 by Herschel-Spillman and originally powered by steam, it has 62 beautifully painted hand-carved animals--among them lions, tigers, and bears, as well as frogs, a dragon, a camel, a giraffe, and a chicken--plus its original Gebruder band organ.
 Fee.

 San Francisco Botanical Garden Entrance adjoins San Francisco County Fair Bldg.
 Fee.
 Known for its magnolia and rhododendron collections, this 55-acre garden opened in 1940 and now displays more than 8,000 plant species—330 of which are extinct or endangered in the wild.
 Many are unique to this climate, and most are labeled.
 Noteworthy among the 24 specialty gardens are the Japanese-style Moon-viewing Garden, the Arthur Menzies Garden of California Native Plants, the Redwood Trail with its mature second-growth redwoods grove, the Garden of Fragrance, the Meso-American Cloud Forest, and the Primitive Plant Garden.